blogheader

 Question # 3

 “What is your philosophy on relationships?”
 Last but not least.
-This question will be most revealing and essential you ask.
+This question will be most revealing and essential for you to ask.

 Have his relationships been a good experience for him, or have they been disasters?
-This question and his answer will have a significant impact on where you see things going with this man.
+This question and his answer will significantly impact where you see things going with this man.

 I call these three questions my qualifying questions.

 Does this date have potential?
-Does he fit some of your criteria, or is he a dead deal for sure?
+Does he fit some of your criteria, or is he a dead deal?

 Do you see the importance of the right questions to cut to the chase and avoid wasting time?